-A colleague suggested that if I am buying in Boston I should ask my conveyancer to perform a Neighbourhood, Planning and Local Amenity Search.
+My colleague advised me that where I am buying in Boston I should carry out a Neighbourhood, Planning and Local Amenity Search.
 What does it cover?

-This is a search is occasionally included in the estimate for your Boston conveyancing searches.
-It is a large report of more than thirty pages, listing and detailing significant information about Boston around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Boston Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Local Education with maps and statistics, Local Amenities and other useful information about Boston.
+This is a search is sometimes quoted for as part of the standard Boston conveyancing searches.
+It is a large report of more than thirty pages, listing and detailing important information about Boston around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Boston Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful information concerning Boston.